News ITSense

 Home > Blog

-The concept of Human Augmentation refers to the physical enhancement of the human body through the use of technology, for example, by inserting a chip in the brain to make it work faster and access a wide range of information instantaneously from the Internet.
+The concept of human augmentation refers to the physical enhancement of the human body through the use of technology—for example, by implanting a chip in the brain to make it function more quickly and access a wide range of information instantly from the Internet.

-Human Augmentation has long been a topic of interest in science fiction, but in recent years it has begun to become an increasingly near reality.
-For example, there are now enhanced prostheses that allow people with mobility disabilities to regain the ability to walk, and there are also brain implants that can improve memory and cognitive performance.
+Human augmentation has long been a topic of interest in science fiction, but in recent years it has begun to become an increasingly tangible reality.
+For example, there are now advanced prosthetics that allow people with mobility impairments to regain the ability to walk, and there are also brain implants that can improve memory and cognitive performance.

 What are the ethical limits of human enhancement?

-Will there be a widening gap between those who can afford augmentation technology and those who cannot?
+Will there be a growing gap between those who can afford augmentative technology and those who cannot?

-These are some of the questions that should be considered as we move forward in this field.
+These are some of the questions that need to be considered as we move forward in this field.

-A recent study conducted by Kaspersky, a company specializing in cybersecurity, revealed that the general public is in favor of human augmentation techniques with the aim of "improving human intelligence".
+A recent study conducted by Kaspersky, a company specializing in cybersecurity, revealed that the general public supports human augmentation techniques aimed at “enhancing human intelligence.”

-One in five people (22%) would choose to improve their intelligence or intellectual capacity with the help of technology if they had the possibility; additionally, 52% of people consider that it is "completely" or "quite" acceptable to use Human Augmentation techniques to improve the learning capacity of children at school.
-This is one of the conclusions of the survey on the perception of this disruptive trend.
+One in five people (22%) would choose to enhance their intelligence or intellectual capacity with the help of technologyif they had the opportunity; additionally, 52% of people believe it is “completely” or “quite” acceptable to usehuman augmentationtechniques to improve children’s learning abilities in school.
+This is one of the findings of the survey on perceptions surrounding this disruptive trend.

-Interestingly, interest in increasing brain capacity is highest among 18-34 year olds (27%); it decreases to 22% among 35-54 year olds and drops to 17% for people over 55.
-In terms of gender, women (23%) are slightly more likely to improve their brain potential and intelligence than men (22%).
+Interestingly, interest in boosting brain power is highest among people aged 18 to 34 (27%); it drops to 22% among those aged 35 to 54 and falls to 17% for people over 55.
+In terms of gender,women (23%) are slightly more likely to want to improve their brain potentialand intelligence than men (22%).

-The survey, conducted among 14,500 adults in 16 countries, revealed that more than half of people (63%) would consider augmenting their bodies with technology to enhance them, either permanently or temporarily.
-Some respondents even expressed a desire to connect smartphones to their bodies, and nearly half of those surveyed (49%) believe it is "completely" or "mostly" acceptable to leverage Human Augmentation to make people smarter in general
+The study, conducted among 14,500 adults in 16 countries, revealed that more thanhalf of the respondents (63%) would consider augmenting their bodies with technology to enhance them, either permanently or temporarily.
+Some respondents even expressed a desire to connect smartphones to their bodies, and nearly half of those surveyed (49%) believe it is “completely” or “mostly” acceptable to usehuman augmentationto make people smarter overall.

 About the report

-The fieldwork was conducted by Opinium Research between July 9 and July 27, 2020.
-Opinium surveyed 14,500 adults in 16 countries: Austria, Belgium, the Czech Republic, Denmark, France, Germany, Greece, Hungary, Italy, Morocco, the Netherlands, Portugal, Romania, Spain, Switzerland, the United Kingdom and the United States.
+The fieldwork was conducted by Opinium Research between July 9 and 27, 2020.
+Opinium surveyed 14,500 adults in 16 countries: Austria, Belgium, the Czech Republic, Denmark, France, Germany, Greece, Hungary, Italy, Morocco, the Netherlands, Portugal, Romania, Spain, Switzerland, and the United Kingdom.

-Get the latest news about technology, artificial intelligence, data science and software development in our social networks.
-We take ITSense DNA to another level.
+Stay up to date on the latest news in technology, artificial intelligence, data science, and software development on our social media channels.
+We’re taking the ITSense DNA to the next level.

 Leave a comment

-SeductoraMente is not a "normal podcast", nor is it for people who feel ordinary.
-It is a stage to talk about what is worth unlearning and what will allow us to lead a purposeful life.
+SeductoraMente isn’t your “average podcast, nor is it for people who consider themselves ordinary.
+It’s a platform for discussing what’s worth unlearning—and what will enable us to lead a purposeful life.

 Topics